Secure and sustainable sports fencing

 Ball stop fencing

-Tall net fencing around sports facilities can be further strengthened to protect houses and windows in residential areas by adding a top rail.
-Particularly effective for cricket and golf boundaries, or behind rugby and football goal posts, ball stop fencing prevents damage to surrounding structures, as well as ensuring rigidity for the fence itself as it is a tall structure.
+Tall net fencing around sports facilities can be further strengthened to protect houses and windows in residential areas by adding a top rail which ensures rigidity for the fence, being a tall structure.
+Particularly effective for cricket and golf boundaries, or behind rugby and football goal posts, ball stop fencing prevents damage to surrounding structures and is commonly used in housing estates to prevent broken windows on houses and vehicles.

 Noise reduction and acoustics